dosbox-staging/dosbox-staging/src/hardware/input/README.md

-# Mouse code
+# Input code

-Few comments on mouse emulation code organization:
+Few comments on input device emulation code organization:

+**intel8042.cpp**

+Intel 8042 micro-controller emulation, responsible for keyboard and mouse ports.
+Handles only the micro-controller part, communicates with `keyboard.cpp` and `mouseif_ps2_bios.cpp`, similarly as a real-life micro-controller communicates with keyboard and mouse.

+**intel8255.cpp**

+Partial emulation of Intel 8255 microcontroller.

+**keyboard.cpp**

+Emulates a microcontroller typically found in a keyboard.

+**keyboard_scancodes.cpp**

+Convert internal keyboard codes to scancodes relevant to key press/release, for a given scancode set.
+Just a simple (but quite large) converter.

 **mouse.cpp**